Personal Development, Business, Finance, and Investing for Everyone

 This seems obvious, and it’s not that we don’t know that we should do things now.
 The problem is that we don’t know how.

-Here are some techniques to get to now and beat procrastination:
+Here are some techniques to get started and beat procrastination:

 Set Aside Blocks Of Time To Do Things